Servizio di Comunicazione

 The local project is implemented through many synergetic actions coordinated by ASP Città di Bologna and realized together with several civil society partners.

 Bologna cares!
-The communication campaing of the project SIPROIMI ex SPRAR of the town of Bologna
+The communication campaing of the project SAI of the town of Bologna

 Receiving asylum seekers and refugees – people forced to leave their own Country to flee from wars, insecurity and freedoms deprivation – is a duty that not only involves national authorities but also the local territories, administrations and civil society.

-The Bologna cares! campaign represents the communication section of the project SIPROIMI ex SPRAR and is realized by Lai-momo.
+The Bologna cares! campaign represents the communication section of the project SAI (ex SIPROIMI and ex SPRAR) and is realized by Lai-momo.

 Events, workshops, meetings, conferences, publications, moments of reflection: through these initiatives, the campaign aims at actively involve the citizens throughout the whole year, focusing in particular on the days around the World Refugee Day on June 20th.

 By promoting Bologna cares! , Bologna’s local administration aspires to raise awareness among the citizens on the topic of asylum seekers’ and refugees’ reception and to communicate – as suggested by the name of the campaign – that Bologna takes-charge of what is needed in terms of reception, through activities set up by the institutions and the social third sector.